Small Order Execution System

-The Small-Order Execution System (SOES) was a system to facilitate clearing trades of low volume on NASDAQ.
+The Small-Order Execution System (SOES) was a system to facilitate clearing trades of low volume on Nasdaq.
 It has been phased out and is no longer necessary.

-Establishment
+History

 SOES was first introduced in December 1984 for 25 stocks to provide automatic order execution for individual traders with orders less than or equal to 1000 shares.
-The lack of liquidity after the 1987 market crash led NASDAQ to enforce mandatory use of the SOES by all market makers using the NASDAQ National Market System, providing excellent liquidity for smaller investors and traders.
+The lack of liquidity after the 1987 market crash led Nasdaq to enforce mandatory use of the SOES by all market makers using the NASDAQ National Market System, providing excellent liquidity for smaller investors and traders.